MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Multiple records and preference ordering {#pri}

-Server operators MAY publish multiple SvcRecordType "1" HTTPSSVC records as an RRSET.
-When converting a collection of alt-values into an HTTPSSVC RRSET, the server operator MUST set the overall TTL to a value no larger than the minimum of the "max age" values (following Section 5.2 of {{!RFC2181}}).
+Server operators MAY publish multiple SvcRecordType "1" SVCB records as an RRSET.
+When converting a collection of alt-values into an SVCB RRSET, the server operator MUST set the overall TTL to a value no larger than the minimum of the "max age" values (following Section 5.2 of {{!RFC2181}}).